tozny/toznyauth-pam/README.md

 Enter your Tozny user id and realm id.

-The demo will download dependencies and run the build process in a Docker container, so it will take a little while to start up.
+The demo will download dependencies and run the build process in a Docker container; so it will take a little while to start up.
 Once it is running, you will have a local ssh server to log into.